Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Stage 2: Ortu di u Piobbu to Carrozzu

-Distance: 8 kilometers
+Distance: 8 km

-Elevation Loss/Gain: + 720 m / – 950 m
+Elevation Gain/Loss: +720 m / –950 m

-Average Time to Hike: 7 hours
+Average Time: 7 hours

 The hike from Ortu di u Piobbu to Carrozzu is one of the most iconic GR20 stages.
 You begin by traversings high granite slabs before dropping elevation, and then going straight back up on the other side.
-This stage is home to the Spasimata footbridge, a thin metal bridge suspended over a gorge that is home to a breathtaking waterfall far down below.

 The following descent to Carrozzu can be tricky as it is filled with heavily rooted sections along with polished rocks from the many boots that pass through.
 The hut sits alongside a small stream, which offers a refreshing cool down dip, or a fast way to wake yourself up in the morning.